UPPMAX/NAISS_Slurm/docs/jobscripts.md

     ./openmp_application
     ```

-    If your applicaiton has been compiled using GCC 13.2, the following script should work.
+    If your application has been compiled using GCC 13.2, the following script should work.
 Again one should explore the effect of close or spread binding.
 If you want to disengage Hyperthreading, uncomment the line setting the **OMP_NUM_THREADS** environment variable.

     ```bash
     #!/bin/bash